cuvva/backend-hiring/pricing-engine-go/README.md

 Take a look at the provided model.
 The model gives you details on how to take in a risk i.e. an insurance group and translate it to a "factor".
 These factors get multiplied with the "Base Rate" price (found in the "Base Rates" sheet) to form a total price the user should pay.
 The base rate changes depending on the duration of cover selected.
-For instance if the user wants insurance for one hour you would multiple the base rate price for one hour to the factors relevant to their risk.
+We typically give the user a price for every duration of cover we offer, letting the user pick the duration that makes sense for them.
 Take a look at the "Calculator" sheet and familiarise yourself with how the total price a user pays is calculated.

 #### Task 2  - Accept details about a user